U.S. States, Ranked from Least to Most Fun

 Entertainment & Recreation Rank: 47

-Rhode Island may be the smallest state, and among the states with the fewest movie theaters per capita, but WalletHub did tie it with five other states for having the most marinas.
+Rhode Island may be the smallest state and among the states with the fewest movie theaters per capita, but it is known for having a good amount of marinas.

 Where to Have Fun: Those marinas are there for a reason: The state touts 384 miles of coastline along the Atlantic Ocean and Narragansett Bay, even though it's only 37 miles wide and 48 miles long.
 The town of Newport is even considered the world capital of sailing.